owulveryck/blog/content/post/from-cli-to-microservice.md

                 Ui.Error(fmt.Sprintf("Error executing CLI: %s", err.Error()))
 {{</ highlight >}}

-Of course, there is a bit of work to setup a complete terraform-as-a-service architecture, but it look promising.
+Of course, there is a bit of work to setup a complete terraform-as-a-service architecture, but it looks promising.

-The only think that hasn't been implemented are:

-* The redirect of the stdout and stderr to the client
-* a kind of interactivity if terraform asks for something
-* a proper concurrent backend...

 Regarding grpc and protobuf:
-gRPC is a very nice protocol, I am really looking forward an implementation in javascript to target the browser.
-Meanwhile it is possible and easy to setup a grpc-to-json proxy if any web client is needed.
+gRPC is a very nice protocol, I am really looking forward an implementation in javascript to target the browser (Meanwhile it is possible and easy to setup a grpc-to-json proxy if any web client is needed).

+But it reminds us that the main target of RPC is machine-to-machine communication.
+This is something that the ease-of-use-and-read of json has shadowed...